ashirokov/argpext/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Going back to :ref:`one<sheepgraze>` of our previously discussed examples :class:`Categorical` type values may be found particularly useful.
+Going back to :ref:`one<sheepgraze>` of our previously discussed examples :class:`KeyWords` type values may be found particularly useful.
 Problems may arise because :ref:`command line usage<sheepgraze_usage>` for that example allows one to pass any erroneous string as an